 And it is part of your mortal experience that you do have weaknesses.

-God wants to help us to eventually turn all of our weaknesses into strengths,1 but He knows that this is a long-term goal.
-He wants us to become perfect,2 and if we stay on the path of discipleship, one day we will.
+2 and if we stay on the path of discipleship, one day we will.
 It’s OK that you’re not quite there yet.
 Keep working on it, but stop punishing yourself.

 Dear sisters, many of you are endlessly compassionate and patient with the weaknesses of others.
 Please remember also to be compassionate and patient with yourself.

-In the meantime, be thankful for all the small successes in your home, your family relationships, your education and livelihood, your Church participation and personal improvement.
+family relationships, your education and livelihood, your Church participation and personal improvement.
 Like the forget-me-nots, these successes may seem tiny to you and they may go unnoticed by others, but God notices them and they are not small to Him.
 If you consider success to be only the most perfect rose or dazzling orchid, you may miss some of life’s sweetest experiences.

 For example, insisting that you have a picture-perfect family home evening each week—even though doing so makes you and everyone around you miserable—may not be the best choice.
 Instead, ask yourself, “What could we do as a family that would be enjoyable and spiritual and bring us closer together?”
 That family home evening—though it may be modest in scope and execution—may have far more positive long-term results.